recipe bioconductor-ttgsea

 Installation

-You need a conda-compatible package manager (currently either micromamba, mamba, or conda) and the Bioconda channel already activated (see set-up-channels).
+You need a conda-compatible package manager (currently either pixi, conda, or micromamba) and the Bioconda channel already activated (see Usage).
+Below, we show how to install with either pixi or conda (for micromamba and mamba, commands are essentially the same as with conda).

-mamba install bioconductor-ttgsea
+conda install bioconductor-ttgsea

-To create a new environment, run:
+Alternatively, to install into a new environment, run:

 docker pull quay.io/biocontainers/bioconductor-ttgsea:<tag>

-(see `bioconductor-ttgsea/tags`_ for valid values for ``<tag>``)
+(see bioconductor-ttgsea/tags for valid values for <tag>).

 Download stats